“From Mikveh to Messiah: Why Water Baptism Was Only a Shadow”

 What is Water Baptism

 We often think the word Baptism is a spiritual term.
 It is not.
 It is derived from a Greek word báptisma which is derived from the verb baptízō.
 It means to dip, immerse, or submerge in water.
 Water baptism as we practice in recent decades is a public declaration of our faith in Jesus.
-Romans 6:3–4 (ESV)
+Romans 6:3–4 (ESV).
+The word baptism originated in the New Testament texts by John the Baptist.

 But was John the creator of this practice?
 NO.